 A copy that CONFUSES people instead of influencing their decisions.

-Reading your copy out loud will make choppy sentences more obvious.
-Hence, it’ll be easier to correct them.
+Voicing out will make choppy sentences more prominent and easier to correct.

-Pro Tip: If possible, let other people read your copy out loud for you and listen to them.
+Better yet, let others read your copy out loud for you and listen to them.
 If they are:

 - Having a hard time reading the copy